How to Prevent Discrimination in the Workplace

 - Workable complaint and reporting mechanisms.
 Any policy should encourage employees to report discriminatory or harassing conduct through the appropriate channels, outline the employer's investigation procedures, and promote confidentiality.

 - Broad antiretaliatory and disciplinary provisions.
 Any policy must have teeth.
 Employees must believe that they can complain without fear of reprisal in any form, and that the employer will issue the appropriate sanction, including termination, against any individual found to have discriminated, harassed or retaliated.

-Employers are well-advised to consult experienced employment counsel to assist them draft a policy.
+Employers are well-advised to consult experienced employment counsel to assist them in drafting a policy.
 Once the policy is finalized, it should be distributed to all new employees upon hire, and to all existing employees at least annually, and on an as-needed basis.
-Employers should require that each employee review and acknowledge the policy each time it is distributed, and retain employee acknowledgments in personnel files.
-Employers should also review their antidiscrimination policies periodically and modify them to account for any changes in the law (or to otherwise make them consistent with their business objectives).
+Require that each employee review and acknowledge the policy each time it is distributed, and retain employee acknowledgments in personnel files.
+Also review antidiscrimination policies periodically and modify them to account for any changes in the law (or to otherwise make them consistent with business objectives).

 Step 3: Develop and Institute Mandatory Antidiscrimination Training Programs

 Employers need a policy that is put into practice.
 Therefore, it is necessary to develop and institute appropriate antidiscrimination programs designed to train employees on how to understand and abide by the employer's antidiscrimination policy.
 More generally, however, these programs should highlight the employer's goal of eliminating discrimination and harassment and otherwise reinforce the employer's values of professionalism and mutual respect in the workplace.